 Mitochondrial DNA (abbreviated mtDNA) is the least useful type of DNA for genealogical purposes, but it’s the easiest to understand.
 For that reason, I will describe it first.
 Some of the concepts explained here will come up again when we discuss the X and Y chromosomes and autosomal DNA later on.

 Hands down, mtDNA is is the weirdest kind of DNA we have.
-The rest of our DNA comes in massive, linear molecules that are stored in a central part of our cells called the “nucleus”. mtDNA, on the other hand, is small, circular, and stored in multiple compartments throughout the cell called mitochondria.
+The rest of our DNA comes in massive, linear molecules (called chromosomes) that are stored in a central part of our cells called the “nucleus”. mtDNA, on the other hand, is small, circular, and stored in multiple compartments throughout the cell called mitochondria.
 (The singular is mitochondrion).
 Any given cell can have dozens or even thousands of mitochondria, each with its own little stash of DNA.
 (Oddly, red blood cells have no mitochondria at all.)

 “Small” in this case means that the entire mtDNA unit is only 16,569 bases long.
 Some people may have a few extra bases due to an event called an “insertion”, or fewer due to a “deletion”, but we all have roughly the same size mitochondrial genomes.
 (Insertions and deletions together are called indels.)
 That may seem like a lot until you consider that the nuclear genome has 3 billion bases!